joinself/self-rust-sdk/src/storage/STORAGE.md

 Holds records of e2e encrypted sessions with other public key addresses.

-When sending or receiving a message, this table will be used to encrypt or decrypt a message via the olm session, and to track recevied and sent sequence numbers.
+When sending or receiving a message, this table will be used to encrypt or decrypt a message via the olm session, and to track recevied and sent sequence numbers for the given session.

+### Metrics

+Holds records that track metrcis related to messages exchanged with a given recipient.
+For instance, it is used to track metrics related to how many messages have been sent to a given recipient.
+This value is distinct from the metrics tracked on a per session basis, as some recipients are comprised of multiple sessions ana extracting a useful sequence number for tracking purposes from this session is not possible.

 ### Tokens